 Research Grants

-SOMANZ Research Grants
+SOMANZ Research Grant

 The grant is designed to fund either clinical or basic science research projects in the field of Obstetric Medicine, including pilot studies.
 Ideally the project should be completed within the 12 months following receipt of the award.
 Successful applicants should aim to present their research findings at an annual SOMANZ meeting within 3 years of receiving the award.
+These grants do not fund administrative overheads and on-costs by institutions.

 • Significance / Relevance of the Research to Obstetric Medicine